 Berdyaev N. New Middle Ages.
 M., 1990.

-Vico D. Foundation of the new science of the nature of nations.
+Vico D. Foundation new science about the nature of nations.
 L., 1940.

 Sorokin P. Man, civilization, society.
 M., 1992.